figure002/nextwall/README.md

     sudo apt-get install libglib2.0-dev libmagickwand-dev libmagic-dev libsqlite3-dev libfann-dev

-Then you can configure, compile, and install `nextwall`.
-In the top level directory of the `nextwall` package, run the following commands:
+You can then build and install `nextwall`.
+See the INSTALL file for building and installation instructions.
+Generally it boils down to:

     ./configure
     make